Our employees only speak German in the office and on the phone.

 You must be the father of the child.
 If paternity has not yet been legally established, you must be able to credibly prove that you are the child's father.

-For example, the mother could confirm that only you can be considered as the child's father.
+For example, the mother could confirm that you are the only possible father of the child.

 • Proof of identity